Trinità dei Monti: History

-In 1494, Saint Francis of Paola, a hermit from Calabria, bought a vineyard from the papal scholar and former patriarch of Aquileia, Ermolao Barbaro, and then obtained the authorization from Pope Alexander VI to establish a monastery for the Minimite Friars.
-In 1502, Louis XII of France began construction of the church of the Trinità dei Monti next to this monastery, to celebrate his successful invasion of Naples.
+In 1494, King Charles VIII of France bought a portion of the ancient Gardens of Lucullus from the papal scholar and former Patriarch of Aquileia, Ermolao Barbaro.
+He then obtained the authorization from Pope Alexander VI to establish a monastery on this land for the French friars of the Minim Order.
+He did this in honor of the friars' founder, Francis of Paola, a hermit from Calabria, who had gone to France at the request of his father, King Louis XI to attempt the king's healing.
+In 1502, Louis XII began construction of the church of the Trinità dei Monti next to this monastery, to celebrate his successful invasion of the Kingdom of Naples.
+The noted mathematician and physicist, Francois Jacquier, a Minim friar, (1711–1788) was a member of this community for much of his life.

+Except for the years of the French Revolution, the church and monastery remained in the possession of the Minim Friars until 1828.
+At that point, the complex was given to the Religious of the Sacred Heart, a French religious congregation dedicated to the Christian education of young women of higher social status.
+When the Sisters closed their school in 2006, the complex was given to the Monastic Fraternities of Jerusalem, a new Paris-based monastic Order, till 2016, when the French bishops and government agreed to transfer the property to the newly-founded institute of the Emmanuel Community, part of the charismatic movement.

+Architecture

 Building work began in a French style with pointed late Gothic arches, but construction lagged.
 The present Italian Renaissance church was eventually built in its place and finally consecrated in 1585 by the great urbanizer Pope Sixtus V, whose via Sistina connected the Piazza della Trinità dei Monti (outside the church) to the Piazza Barberini across the city.
-The architect of the facade is not known for certain, but Wolfgang Lotz suggests that it may have originated in a design by Giacomo della Porta (a follower of Michelangelo), who had built the church of Sant'Atanasio dei Greci, which has similarities, a little earlier.
+The architect of the façade is not known for certain, but Wolfgang Lotz suggests that it may have originated in a design by Giacomo della Porta (a follower of Michelangelo), who had built the church of Sant'Atanasio dei Greci, which has similarities, a little earlier.
 The double staircase in front of the church was by Domenico Fontana.

 In front of the church stands the Obelisco Sallustiano, one of the many obelisks in Rome, moved here in 1789.
-It is a Roman obelisk in imitation of Egyptian ones, originally constructed in the early years of the Roman Empire for the Gardens of Sallust near the Porta Salaria.
+It is a Roman obelisk made in imitation of Egyptian ones, originally constructed in the early years of the Roman Empire for the Gardens of Sallust near the Porta Salaria.
 The hieroglyphic inscription was copied from that on the obelisk in the Piazza del Popolo known as Flaminio Obelisk.

-During the Napoleonic occupation of Rome, the church, like many others, was despoiled of its art and decorations.
-In 1816, after the Bourbon restoration, the church was restored at the expense of Louis XVIII.
+During the Napoleonic occupation of Rome, the church, like many others, was looted of its art and decorations.
+In 1816, after the Bourbon restoration, the church was restored at the expense of King Louis XVIII.

 The inscriptions found in Santissima Trinità dei Monti, a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.